Mental health and wellbeing practitioner

 Life as a mental health and wellbeing practitioner

-This will include providing the following psychological interventions:
+This will include providing psychological interventions around:

 - behavioural activation and graded exposure using the ‘GOALS’ programme